What is GDPR?

 What personal data does Solverboard hold?

-When the Organisational Administrator sets up Solverboard, we collect their name, email address, and organisation name, as well as financial details such as billing address and credit card details.
+When the Platform Manager sets up Solverboard, we collect their name, email address, and organisation name, as well as financial details such as billing address and credit card details.

-As Members use Solverboard, they create personal data in the form of contributions to the site, specifically comments and other interactions.
+As users use Solverboard, they create personal data in the form of contributions to the site, specifically comments and other interactions.

-Contributions such as Ideas remain the property of the organisation that set up Solverboard, however, Members can ask to have their identifying details removed from these Items.
+Contributions such as Ideas remain the property of the organisation that set up Solverboard, however, users can ask to have their identifying details removed from these Items.
 (See the Right to Erasure, below.)

 Is Solverboard allowed to collect personal data?